luminaxster/swe432-heroku-react/README.md

 ## C. Deploying your React app

-This is section is similar to what we did for the servlet project, the goal is to link this GitHub repo to Heroku so when you push your changes to the repo Heroku will detect those changes and redeploy your app.
+This is section is similar (not equal) to what we did for the servlet project, the goal is to link this GitHub repo to Heroku so when you push your changes to the repo Heroku will detect those changes and redeploy your app.

 ### Go to your Heroku dashboard